NSO Pre-Arrival Checklist

 Housing & Room Assignment Process

-In the next two months, the Housing Office will make over 500 room assignments for the incoming class!
+In the next two months, the Office of Housing & Residential Experience will make over 500 room assignments for the incoming class!
 To help us accomplish this complex but exciting task, it is your responsibility to do the following:

-1. You must accept the terms and conditions of the 2024-2025 Housing Agreement.
+• You must accept the terms and conditions of the 2026-2027 Housing Contract.
 This agreement is a legally binding document, and your electronic acceptance of the terms serves as a signature on that document.
 Failure to accept the agreement will delay your housing placement.

-2. Complete the Housing Preferences Questionnaire.
-There are several required responses in the questionnaire.
-Please take time to answer them thoughtfully to assist us in assigning a roommate compatible with your lifestyle routines.
+• Please take time to answer the questions thoughtfully to assist us in assigning a roommate compatible with your lifestyle routines.
 We utilize answers to these questions in order to make room assignments.
-Students can also preference living and learning community preferences via this section of the housing application.

-3. If you have a preferred roommate already selected, you will be able to create a roommate group in the StarRez Housing Portal.
+• If you have a preferred roommate already selected, you will be able to create a roommate group in the Student Housing Portal.

 Accessibility Resources and Housing